Blusutils/DESrv/README.md

 ```
 You can also put extensions what you'll use to configuration.

-Plugins should be named like `PluginName.desext.dll`, and addons like `AddonName_TargetPlugiNname.desext.dll` (don't change `.desext.dll` file extension: it needed to detect DLLs what contains PDKExtesion class).
+Plugins should be named like `PluginName.desext`, and addons like `AddonName_TargetPlugiNname.desext` (`.desext` files is actually a .NET DLLs; don't change extension: it needed to detect files what is valid extensions).

 ### "Bad random" issues
 DESrv was written on .NET C#, which has very bad pseudorandom.
 But you can choose what random you'll use.
 By default, three methods available: